A number of other free services and benefits are available to Metropolitan College participants.

 Metropolitan College Themed Community

 The University of Louisville Metropolitan College (MC) Community will provide students with an opportunity to engage with each other and with the campus community.
 By building a Metropolitan College residence hall community, students will have an opportunity to share advice regarding time management, organization and work-life balance while attending school and working third shift within UPS.
-Students will also be able to form relationships with other students within Metropolitan College that are faced with similar challenges, including sleep schedules and carpooling issues.
-Metropolitan College staff members will also offer programming relevant to their needs, including on-site agreement signing and Career and Academic Planning Program (CAPP) requirement completion.
+Students will also be able to form relationships with other students within Metropolitan College that are faced with similar challenges, including sleep schedules and transportation issues.
+Metropolitan College staff members offer one-on-one support by maintaining contact with residents throughout the semester to ensure access to MC benefits.
+MC staff are available to provide guidance in removing obstacles to achieve academic and career goals as well as aid in completion of the Career and Academic Planning Program (CAPP).

 Students in this community can expect to receive the following services:

 - Social activities to allow students to engage with other Metropolitan College students and the campus community.

-- Hall mates with a similar schedule to allow for less interrupted sleep schedules and possible carpooling opportunities.
+- Live with students who have a similar schedule to allow for less interrupted sleep schedules and possible carpooling opportunities.

-- Housing staff knowledgeable of Metropolitan College students' needs.
+- Live on a floor with housing staff who are knowledgeable of Metropolitan College students' needs.

 - Facilitation of community engagement among fellow Metropolitan College students.